 Who Has Medicare Eligibility in Iowa?

-If you receive Social Security, you will automatically be enrolled in Original Medicare.
 The two main parts of Original Medicare are:

 - Part B: This covers medical services ranging from doctors’ visits to medical equipment and lab work.

 Along with Original Medicare, Iowa residents can enroll in Medicare Part D , which covers prescription drugs.
 This is not administered by the government but by private insurance companies that are approved by Medicare.

 Original Medicare beneficiaries can also reduce their out-of-pocket costs with a Medicare Supplement plan, which can cover deductibles, copays, and more, depending on the plan you choose.

 Iowa residents who are eligible for Medicare can choose to purchase a Medicare Part C (Medicare Advantage) plan instead of using Original Medicare.
 Medicare Advantage plans are sold by and administered by private health insurance companies.
 Coverage may include prescription drugs, dental, vision, and hearing, depending on the individual plan.

 How Do I Apply for Medicare in Iowa?